AaltoSciComp/scicomp-docs/rse/community.rst

 Do you like coding, research, and the academic environment, but want slightly more emphasis and community around the software side?
-Join the Aalto RSE community even from your current position.
+Join the Aalto RSE community.
+You can join whatever you current position is, you don't need to be hired as a research software engineer.
 There are no requirements, just networking and development.
 This is also a ":doc:`Triton </triton/index>` powerusers group".